wonderbird/git-revert-workshop/README.md

 The workshop provides a small web application to visualize the development status.
 If you want to run the workshop in a GitHub codespace, you are ready.
-If you are using your local comupter, then you need a recent Node.js version to run the web app.
+If you are using your local computer, then you need a recent Node.js version to run the web app.

 ### Team setup: Create workshop repository